In This Article

 Few people die from an antihistamine overdose unless they have severe heart rhythm disturbances or breathing issues.
 However, there have been some deaths due to antihistamine toxicity.
 These include both accidental and intentional overdoses.

 Deaths typically occur when a Hydroxyzine overdose leads to severe complications, including:

-Some side effects and symptoms of taking antihistamines can mimic overdosage of the drug.
-These side effects include:
+Some side effects and symptoms of taking antihistamines can mimic a drug overdose.

 The difference between side effects and an overdose is usually the severity of symptoms.